NixOS/nix.dev/source/tutorials/packaging/contributing-to-nixpkgs.md

 $ nix-shell --run
 ```

-Assuming that the package builds and run on our machine, it is now ready for submission to Nixpkgs!
+If the package builds and runs as you'd expect, it is ready for submission to Nixpkgs!

 ## Next Steps